mau11/palekouran/README.md

 #### Running the Server

-Once dependencies have been installed, run the following command to start the development server:
+Once dependencies have been installed, run the following command twice: the root of the frontend directory to start the frontend/vite server and the root of the backend directory to start the hono server:

 ```sh
 $ pnpm dev